 Christians would interpret Elijah's vision of the cloud rising from the Mediterranean sea as a symbol of the Blessed Virgin Mary whose Son would be the Messiah and Savior (1 Kings 18, 42-45).
 After the days of Elijah and Elisha other holy hermits lived on Mt.
 Carmel and led solitary, contemplative lives, praying and fasting.
 Along with the austere figure of Elijah, they looked for inspiration to the Mother of God.
 Her Latin title was "Virgo Dei Genitrix", which means "Virgin Mother of God".

 July 16th is also the feast of the "Scapular of Mount Carmel."
-On this day in 1251, pious tradition says, the Blessed Virgin appeared to Saint Simon Stock, General of the Carmelites at Cambridge, England, showed him the scapular and promised supernatural favors and her special protection to his Order and to all persons who would wear her scapular.
+On this day in 1251, the Blessed Virgin appeared to Saint Simon Stock, General of the Carmelites at Cambridge, England, showed him the scapular and promised supernatural favors and her special protection to his Order and to all persons who would wear her scapular.
 When she presented the scapular to him, she told him, "This is your privilege: whoever dies wearing this shall not suffer eternal fire."

 To obtain the indulgences and other benefits promised to those who wear the Carmelite scapular, a person must be invested by a priest and must lead a consistent Christian life.

 Practices: Wear the Brown scapular after enrollment.
 Observe chastity according to your state in life.
 Recite the Little Office of the Blessed Virgin Mary, or recite the Rosary daily (usual requirements).